MorganCarty/Cyber-Security-Class/README.md

 # Cyber-Security-Class
-Repository for documents created or needed from class.
+Repository for documents involving class activities or homework.